Amazon Marketplace

 ECDD is the expected delivery date for a cargo shipment to an Amazon fulfillment center.
 It is important for inventory planning and forecasting delivery delays.
 Accurate ECDD enables better replenishment planning.

-Open term pageEDD
+Open glossary pageEDD

 Estimated Delivery Date